Customized Stop-the-Slip Solutions

-HandiTreads aluminum treads are the most effective and long-lasting solution for minimizing the risk of slips and falls on wooden ramps that are often used for wheelchair access.
-Because ramps are inclined, they encourage slips and falls.
-When you add external conditions like rain, algae, or snow to a ramp, the slip and fall hazard increases dramatically.
+If you’re looking to maximize safety and you’re less sensitive to appearance and price, HandiTreads stair treads are the most effective and long-lasting solution for minimizing the risk of slips and falls on wooden ramps used for wheelchair access.

-HandiTreads work exceptionally well on long wooden ramps because they provide outstanding grip under even the most challenging conditions.
+HandiTreads stair treads work exceptionally well on long wooden ramps because they provide outstanding grip under even the most challenging conditions.
 The pressure from a foot stepping on the raised traction buttons pushes away the layer of debris, moisture, frost, or up to an inch of snow, creating solid contact between the tread and shoe.
-Unlike other non-slip solutions, a snow shovel can be used with HandiTreads to clear deep snow without fear of damaging the treads.

 Installation of the aluminum HandiTreads is simple, as described in the installation instructions.
 Unlike grit paint, there’s no need for time-consuming and messy surface preparation.
-Once installed, no maintenance is required for HandiTreads which are guaranteed to last a lifetime in your home.
+Once installed, no maintenance is required for HandiTreads which are guaranteed to last a lifetime in your home and for a year in commercial settings.

 Total Score: A-